 The Nevada Regents Teaching Award is given annually to a faculty member with a distinguished record of teaching.
 One award is given annually to a full-time faculty member who provides instruction as their primary assignment at UNLV, UNR, or NSC and DRI faculty who provide instruction as part of their regular assignment.
 Each of these institutions is entitled to forward one nomination for the award.
 Nominations can be made by any NSHE employee or student, using the published criteria for the award.
 This is a prestigious award, and the winner receives a special medal and a check for $5,000.
 Nominations are made in early fall each year, with the winner being announced in early spring.

-The Global Engagement Award is a university-wide award for faculty and staff in recognition of their outstanding contributions to international programs; international program development; academic and global research programs; or international research and teaching at the University of Nevada, Reno.
+The Global Engagement Award is a university-wide award for full-time academic faculty and administrative faculty in recognition of their outstanding contributions to international programs; international program development; academic and global research programs; or international research and teaching at the University of Nevada, Reno.
 The award is sponsored by the OISS, USAC, and the Office of the Provost, and administered by the University's International Activities Committee.
 Recipients of the Global Engagement Ward receive a certificate of recognition from the University of Nevada, Reno President at the annual "Honor the Best" ceremony and a one-time monetary award of $1,500.

 During the fall semester, academic and administrative faculty will be invited to submit proposals for up to $3,000 in funding for projects that will enhance and promote the development of curricula, programs, research, and other creative efforts that have a significant international dimension.
 The grant program gives special consideration to proposals that produce meaningful results that contribute to the international strengths of the university.
 Proposals are reviewed by the International Activities Committee, and recommendations for funding are made by the end of the fall semester.
 The award is funded by the Office of the Provost.